KyteProject/omux.dev/src/content/blog/06-timing-wheels-an-in-depth-exploration/timing-wheels-an-in-depth-exploration.md

 **Networking**

-In the transmision of data packets on a network, timing wheels choreograph events like packet retransmissions in protocols such as TCP.
+In the transmission of data packets on a network, timing wheels choreograph events like packet retransmissions in protocols such as TCP.
 Their efficient timer management ensures seamless communication.

 **Distributed Systems**